-To make it easier for you decide which part of The Cotswolds you want to visit on your private tour, we have divided the English Countryside into three sections, where you can select at tour at the bottom of each of these sections that visits these destinations.
+To make it easier for you decide which part of The Cotswolds you want to visit, we have divided The Cotswolds into three counties.
+Take a look below for our top recommendations.

 The Wiltshire Cotswolds